 Pricing

 Seedance 2.5 uses a per-second billing model: cost scales with duration, resolution, and the number of references you use, and you only pay for successful generations.
-That mechanism is confirmed.
-What isn't confirmed yet is the actual per-second rate for Seedance 2.5 specifically, since ByteDance hasn't published official pricing.
+That's confirmed and live now that the model has shipped.

 How to access Seedance 2.5

-The official route runs through BytePlus ModelArk or Volcano Engine directly, which currently means enterprise beta account setup and approval.
+The official route runs through BytePlus ModelArk or Volcano Engine directly.
 It's the right path if you're already inside ByteDance's ecosystem or need a direct enterprise relationship.

 The faster route is a unified API: one key, no separate ByteDance or BytePlus account required, with async jobs and webhooks built in from the start.
-Apiframe's Seedance 2.5 API is built to give you that single endpoint the moment the model is reachable, and since it shares billing and authentication across every model on the platform, you're not managing a separate account just for this one model.
-Get an API key to be ready the moment access opens up, or read the Seedance 2.5 API docs for the full request and parameter reference.
+Apiframe's Seedance 2.5 API is live now, and since it shares billing and authentication across every model on the platform, you're not managing a separate account just for this one model.
+Get an API key to start generating today, or read the Seedance 2.5 API docs for the full request and parameter reference.

 What Seedance 2.5 is good for